|Want more Short Stories?|

 Slowly, he stripped.
 As he took off each item of clothing, he carefully folded it and placed it on the empty vanity counter.
 After a moment, he stood in his boxers, staring at himself in the mirror.

-His tattoos stood out from skin that was pale from too little skin and too little sleep.
+His tattoos stood out from skin that was pale from too little sun and too little sleep.
 Black and red and green shapes noting each of his accomplishments.
 A long vine for the first nymph he’d killed, and a leaf for each one after.
 More shapes, more symbols.
 A resume for anyone who knew how to read the code.

 Permanent marks.
 Shame he’d always have to live with.